Posted by Al on December 13, 2004

 : : class/culture - call it what you will, but we have to maintain 'standards' - even if those standards are of decency and respect for one's fellow man, whatever his (or her) station in life.

-: : to speak of somebody being "nigger-rich" betrays a certain coarseness of outlook and colourist attitude.
+: : to speak of somebody being "[word removed in order to comply with Google's Publisher Policy]-rich" betrays a certain coarseness of outlook and colourist attitude.

 : : L

-: The funny thing is, while I'm sure it's not used because it contains the word "nigger", the concept is somewhat outdated.
+: The funny thing is, while I'm sure it's not used because it contains the word [word removed in order to comply with Google's Publisher Policy], the concept is somewhat outdated.
 Much of fashion at least, takes its cue from the streets.
 A friend has the dubious pleasure of working with Tommy Hilfiger.
 He sees no irony in creating clothing that makes the people wearing it look as if they've been living rough.
 He recently scrapped a whole season's work because Jennifer Lopez told him it was terrible and looked like clothing for junkies and "crack-ho's".
 Good for you, J Lo.
 It's pretty grotesque when you really think it through.
 The rich used to dress to look poor.
 Now they dress like the poor dressing to look rich.